 If you have psoriatic arthritis, you could experience:

 If you see these signs, alert your dermatologist.
-He or she can tell you whether you should see another specialist, such as a rheumatologist.
+They can tell you whether you should see another specialist, such as a rheumatologist.